-Chekhov’s Gun works like this.
-Even though I must warn you: If you haven’t been in the military the following little story will probably sound alienating to you.
+Chekhov’s Gun is easy enough to explain.
+Even though I must warn you: If you haven’t been in the military the following anecdote will sound alienating to you.
 But as a recruit, you quickly develop a weirdly intimate relationship with your rifle.
 You know it inside out, you keep it in perfect condition and out of the mud.
 You never ever leave it out of your sight and you sleep next to it when you’re in the field.
 You’re always mindful of where the muzzle is pointed, you’re always aware if it’s loaded, a round is in the chamber, or the safety is disengaged.
 Even if you know your gun is unloaded and on safe, you treat your weapon as if it was loaded.

 There’s a purpose to it.
 It’s for your safety and everyone else’s.
 In my platoon, there was one recruit, though, who was more than careless when it came to his rifle.
 The rest of us knew it was only a matter of time before it would go off.

 The Drama With Dramatic Principles

 Safety was especially important on manoeuvre when everyone was issued with blank or even live ammunition.
 Being on military exercise can get messy.
 It’s a lot like a live-action role-play.
 That being said, these wargames can have an entertaining aspect if the surrounding story is thought out sufficiently carefully.
 That wasn’t always the case.
 During my time in the German military, Redland was usually invading our beloved Blueland, which we had to defend in one way or the other.